-Conducted by Gladius Scutumque association, the 3D composition is in progress.
-After further works, it will enable the specialists to make a stone copy of the sculpture on a scale of 1.
+The Pillar of the Nautes 3D modeling is in progress.
+Still, further works need to be done.
+Then, it will enable the specialists to make a stone copy of the sculpture on a scale of 1.

 This monumental ensemble of four limestone blocks represents Celtic and Roman deities.
-It is dedicated by the Boatmen brotherhood of Lutetia (the ancient Paris) to the Roman Emperor Tiberius and dates from the year 1 AD.
+The Boatmen brotherhood of Lutetia dedicated it to the Roman Emperor Tiberius and dates from the year 1 AD.

-Here are already the first tests, results of hypotheses put forward by the experts.
-The left side of the images shows the original face of the scultpture scanned in negative.
-The right side presents the restored version based on a first hypothesis.
-This 3D modeling has a stony aspect to give a better rendering.
+Here are already the first tests, result of hypotheses put forward by the experts.
+The original face of the sculpture, scanned in negative, is shown at the left side of the images.
+While the right side presents the restored version based on a first hypothesis.
+Hence, this 3D modeling has a stony aspect to give a better rendering.

-By combining these elements, hypotheses were established by the experts and transcribed into a 3D model.
+As a result, the experts combined these elements to make hypotheses.
+Secondly, they transcribed it into a 3D model.
 It will serve now as a basis for the team of researchers to prepare its transition to stone sculpture.
 The statue at the top has still to be determined.